 - Detailed statement describing the grounds for the protest; and

 - Supporting exhibits, evidence or documents to substantiate the claim.

-Upon receiving a properly submitted bid protest, the director of procurement will render a decision on the protest and communicate such decision to the protestor.
-The protestor may appeal the director of procurement’s decision to the chief financial officer by submitting a written notice of appeal to the office of procurement services.
-The notice must be received by the office of procurement services within five (5) calendar days after the date on which the director of procurement initially communicated the decision to the protestor.
-Upon receiving a properly submitted appeal, the chief financial officer will render a decision on the protest and communicate such decision to the protestor.
+Upon receiving a properly submitted bid protest, the Director of Procurement Services will render a decision on the protest and communicate such decision to the protestor.
+The protestor may appeal the Director of Procurement Services’ decision to the Chief Financial Officer by submitting a written notice of appeal to the Office of Procurement Services.
+The Office of Procurement Services must receive the notice within five (5) calendar days after the date on which the Director of Procurement Services initially communicated the decision to the protestor.
+Upon receiving a properly submitted appeal, the Chief Financial Officer will render a decision on the protest and communicate such decision to the protestor.
 All claims by disappointed bidders who do not comply with the protest procedures or utilize all available processes set forth herein will be considered waived.

-The university reserves the right to award a contract, commence performance of a contract, or otherwise proceed with the applicable procurement processes despite a pending protest if the director of procurement determines that time is of the essence.
+The University reserves the right to award a contract, commence performance of a contract, or otherwise proceed with the applicable procurement processes despite a pending protest if the Director of Procurement Services determines that time is of the essence.

 This policy does not apply to contracts for construction and contracts for the professional services of architects, engineers, and land surveyors negotiated and administered by the office of planning, design and construction in accordance with G8.06 Contracts for Construction and G8.07 Contracting for Professional Services.